 Protection for Your Mouth

-Over-the-counter mouthguards provide adequate protection, but if you find you have difficulty keeping them in place, or you are involved in serious contact sports like hockey, lacrosse or karate, you may consider having Dr. Allison M. Adams make you a custom mouthguard.
+Over-the-counter mouthguards provide adequate protection, but if you find you have difficulty keeping them in place, or you are involved in serious contact sports like hockey, lacrosse or karate, you may consider having one of our doctors make you a custom mouthguard.